 Are you thinking about professionally managing and documenting your art works, collection, or inheritance?
 A lot of questions may arise when dealing with professional art management, especially if you aren’t familiar with this topic.
-Maybe you’re asking yourself which information needs to be recorded, what an inventory software like ARTBUTLER CLASSIC must be capable of, and why there’s a difference between storage and art work location.
+Maybe you’re asking yourself which information needs to be recorded, what an inventory software like ARTBUTLER PRO must be capable of, and why there’s a difference between storage and art work location.

 We have compiled a glossary on the subject of inventory management to briefly and clearly explain the main expressions concerning art work documentation.
 We’ll also show you which basic information a database software should record.